ttiny/apache-git-sync-tool/README.md

 ====================

-This is a git sync (deploy) tool written in PHP that is able to receive GitHub notifications (WebHook) and update the local git repository.
+This is a git sync (deploy) tool written in PHP that is able to receive GitHub and BitBucket notifications (WebHook) and update the local git repository.
 Also you can make your own requests with GET paramteres to specify project and branch.
 It includes a php script file - sync.php and configuration file - config.json.
 The tool supports unlimited number of projects which should be described in the configuration file.
 The local repositories are separated in project's branches.
 The tool creates different local repositories for every specified branch.
 It clones only latest revision of a branch but keeps previous synchronized revisions.

 __Warning:__ The tool performs hard reset of working tree to discard local changes.
 Also, if there are any untracked files that prevent the pull from